- Lydia Breiseth, Director, Colorín Colorado

 - Antonieta Romero-Follette, Translation Consultant

 Lydia Breiseth is Director of Colorín Colorado, which is a part of the Learning Media Department of WETA.
-In this capacity, Ms. Breiseth manages content, web production, outreach, and partnerships on behalf of the project.
+In this capacity, Ms. Breiseth manages content, multimedia production, partnerships, and outreach for the website.
+Ms. Breiseth has presented Colorín Colorado’s resources at a number of national conferences, including TESOL, NABE, CABE, NAEYC, OELA, the AFT’s TEACH Conference, and the Latino Children’s Book Conference.
+Ms. Breiseth has published articles on a variety of educational and literacy blogs on behalf of Colorín Colorado.

 Noel Gunther, executive director of Reading Rockets, has overseen the project since its inception.
 Gunther has broad experience in radio, television, print, and the Internet.
 He has co-written and co-produced award-winning documentaries for NPR and Public Radio International, including: Good Morning Vietnam with Adrian Cronauer (Gold Award, Best Culture/Arts Program, International Radio Festival of New York; Ohio State Award); American Voices: Norman Corwin with Charles Kuralt (Grand Award, Best Documentary Program, International Radio Festival of New York); Gray Matters: Depression with Mike Wallace (Gold Award, International Radio Festival of New York); and Drugs, Alcohol and the Brain (Gold Cindy Award, best documentary; Grand Award, Best Informational Program, International Radio Festival of New York).